 - Hard corns are most common and appear as a small area (the size of a pea).

 - Soft corns are whitish and rubbery in texture and appear between toes where skin is moist from sweat or insufficient drying.

-- Seed corns are tiny in size and form alone or in clusters at the bottom of the foot.
-They are usually painless.
+- Seed corns are tiny in size and form alone or in clusters on the heel or ball of the foot.

 - Fibrous corns appear when corns have been present for a long time and are more firmly attached to deeper tissue.
 They may also be painful.

 If you think you have a corn, you should seek advice from a healthcare professional who can advise you about treatment.

 Corns and calluses can be caused by persistent and occasional pressure from badly-fitted shoes.
 Calluses can also be caused by activities such as running.